-The North Adelaide Community Centre is centrally located just off Tynte Street and offers a range of services including free Internet access, library borrowing, community gardening, bike hire and regular courses in everything from English language to dancing.
+The North Adelaide Community Centre is centrally located just off Tynte Street and offers a range of services including free internet access, library borrowing, community gardening, free bike hire (just show your passport) and regular classes in everything from English language to crochet.

 To counteract all of North Adelaide’s delicious food offerings, improve your fitness at the Adelaide Aquatic Centre.
 It’s open seven days a week, with oneoff visit passes only $6.80 for students.
 There are swimming pools, diving pools, fitness classes and a fitness centre full of gym equipment, covering all your exercise needs.
 For fun, there is also a leisure pool with water slides.
 Grab a racket and some friends and head to the Memorial Drive Tennis Club, which has 28 courts to play on, a gym, spa and sauna.
 Join one of their social clubs and mix with players of all ages and skill levels.
 The tennis centre hosts professional tennis as well.
 Prior to the Australian Open, current and former pros come to Adelaide to play in the World Tennis Challenge.